European Society of Cardiology: Congresses & events

 The ESC organises numerous cardiology congresses each year, including the largest cardiology congress in the world, ESC Congress.

 Annual or biennial sub-specialty congresses address acute cardiac care (Acute CardioVascular Care), cardiac imaging (EuroEcho), prevention, rehabilitation and sports cardiology (ESC Preventive Cardiology), nuclear cardiology and cardiac CT (ICNC-CT), magnetic resonance (EuroCMR congress), interventional cardiology (EuroPCR), heart failure (Heart Failure), heart rhythm and electrophysiology (EHRA), as well as basic science (Frontiers in CardioVascular Biolomedicine).

-The ESC Heart & Stroke 2022 conference took place May 13–14 in Budapest, Hungary.

 Clinical practice guidelines

 The ESC produces clinical practice guidelines for cardiology professionals from evidence-based clinical trials data.
 The guidelines aim to present all the relevant evidence on a particular clinical issue in order to help physicians weigh the benefits and risks of particular diagnostic or therapeutic procedures.

 Fellowship

 A Fellow of the European Society of Cardiology is a cardiologist considered to be a person who has had a significant experience in the field and who has distinguished themself individually in clinical, educational, investigational, organisational or professional aspects of cardiology.
 Fellows have the right to use the postnominal designation of the FESC.